What do you think about when you hear the word coma? A coma (say:

 Some comatose people are unable to breathe on their own and need the help of a

-ventilator (say: VEN-tih-lay-ter), a machine that pumps air into the lungs through
+ventilator (say: VEN-tih-lay-ter), a machine that pumps air into the lungs through a tube placed

-in one place for too long without moving at all.
+for too long without moving at all.

 It can be very upsetting and frustrating for a person's family to see someone they